 The students’ desire for this program comes from the extensive interaction between the two sectors in areas such as global project management, negotiations, and contracting.
 The programs are completed in 53 credit hours rather than the 72 hours that would be necessary if they degrees were pursued separately.

 To be admitted into the dual degree program, the applicant must specify the option at the time of application to the Graduate School.
 Students interested in applying for the MBA-MSCM dual degree program should consult with both the MSCM Director and MBA Director with regard to admission requirements and required courses.
+Applicants will be reviewed individually by both Program Directors.

 To be considered for admission to the dual degree program, applicants must complete the electronic Application for Graduate Admission and submit the following supporting documents by the the final deadline July 1, 2017.